mlswg/mls-protocol/draft-ietf-mls-protocol.md

 relevant ciphersuite: the group ciphersuite for a credential in a ratchet tree, the KeyPackage ciphersuite for a credential in a KeyPackage object.

-For X509Credential, each entry in the chain represents a single DER-encoded X509 certificate.
+For an X.509 credential, each entry in the chain represents a single DER-encoded X.509 certificate.
 The chain is ordered such that the first entry (chain[0]) is the end-entity certificate and each subsequent certificate in the chain MUST be the issuer of the previous certificate.
 The algorithm for the `public_key` in the end-entity certificate MUST match the relevant